Wingmen (novel): Publication story

 Eventually, interest over Wingmen slowly grew, with the novel building up a small online fanbase through the years.
 Book copies turned into rarity, and some were sold as high as US$300.
 In 2011, Case became aware of the novel newfound popularity after, on a lark, he searched "Wingmen Ensan Case" on the internet, finding himself "stunned by the result."
-He then contacted fellow author Elliott Mackle, which helped him retrieve the novel's rights and find a new publisher, Cheyenne Publishing, who re-released Wingmen on February 6, 2012.
+He then contacted fellow author Elliott Mackle, who helped him retrieve the novel's rights and find a new publisher, Cheyenne Publishing, which re-released Wingmen on February 6, 2012, with minor textual revisions.
 Cheyenne Publishing went out of business in 2014, and the novel was re-released again on July 4 of the same year by Lethe Press, for the first time with an audiobook version available.

 For legal reasons, all three releases have different covers.
-Case declared his dislike towards the original cover, since he "[doesn't] like to put a detailed face on [his] characters", and also because it's inaccurate to the novel narrative.
+Case declared his dislike towards the original cover, since he "[didn't] like to put a detailed face on [his] characters", and also because it's inaccurate to the novel narrative.
 Furthermore, he praised Alex Beecroft's cover for the Cheyenne release, calling it a "masterpiece."